-Hospital Value-Based Purchasing (VBP) is part of our ongoing work to structure Medicare’s payment system to reward providers for the quality of care they provide.
+The Hospital Value-Based Purchasing (VBP) Program is part of our ongoing work to structure Medicare’s payment system to reward providers for the quality of care they provide.
 This program adjusts payments to hospitals under the Inpatient Prospective Payment System (IPPS), based on the quality of care they deliver.

-How Hospital VBP works
+How does Hospital VBP work?

 The latest Hospital VBP update

 We recently posted Percentage Payment Summary Reports for the Fiscal Year (FY) 2019 Hospital VBP Program.
 The FY 2019 Hospital VBP Percentage Payment Summary Report gives hospitals their Total Performance Score and value-based incentive payment percentage that will be applied to each Medicare fee-for-service patient discharge in FY 2019.

 The Hospital VBP Program is funded by reducing participating hospitals’ FY 2019 base operating Medicare severity diagnosis-related group (MS-DRG) payments by an estimated 2%.
 The sum total amount of those reductions is then redistributed to hospitals based on their Total Performance Scores (TPS) that they earn for the year based on their performance on quality and resource use measures.
 What hospitals earn depends on the range and distribution of all eligible/participating hospitals’ TPS scores for a FY.
 It’s possible for a hospital to earn back a value-based incentive payment percentage that is less than, equal to, or more than the applicable reduction for that FY.

 We’ve updated the value-based incentive payment adjustment factors for FY 2019 in Table 16B that applies to that year and which is available on CMS.gov.
 We plan to publically post the FY 2019 Hospital VBP Program results during the February 2019 update to the Hospital Compare website.